We're Your Well Pump, Water Heater & Water Softener Professionals!

 Low Water Pressure in your Dheinsville Home?

 No Water?
-Might Need a New Well Pump … Or Something Else
+Might Require a New Well Pump … Or Something Else

 Maybe yes … or no.

 A well pump isn’t always the culprit of no water in the house.
-Periodically an underground electrical wire breaks – a very fixable issue.
+Sometimes an underground electrical wire breaks – a very fixable issue.
 Testing power connections is always the initial step undertaken by Kelly James Service.

-So will running water for hours at a time, such as filling a pool or watering grass.
-These activities can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Dheinsville, WI